aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

     ```

     !!! note
-        The files listed in the generator sections must contain either SiteConfig or PolicyGenTemplate CRs only.
-If your existing YAML files contain other CRs, for example, Namespace, these other CRs must be pulled out into separate files and listed in the resources section.
         The files listed in the `generator` sections must contain either `SiteConfig` or `PolicyGenTemplate` CRs only.
 If your existing YAML files contain other CRs, for example, `Namespace`, these other CRs must be pulled out into separate files and listed in the `resources` section.

     The `PolicyGenTemplate` kustomization file must contain all `PolicyGenTemplate` YAML files in the `generator` section and `Namespace` CRs in the `resources` section.
 For example: